hemin001/Structured-Spasification-of-Gated-RNN/README.md

-# Structured Sparsification of LSTM Networks for Emotion Classification
+# Structured Sparsification of Gated RNN for Emotion Classification
-CS715 – Deep Learning Project
+CS715 – Advanced Data Science and Machine Learning
 University of Regina

 ## 📌 Project Overview